Loughcrew - Cairns R and R1

-He had more success at Cairn R1, which is about 8 m in diameter.
-When Conwell saw it in 1873, there were 10 kerbstones in place with 5 more nearby.
+He had more success at Cairn R1, which is about 8 meters in diameter.
+When Conwell saw it in 1865, there were 10 kerbstones in place with 5 more nearby.
 Rotherham found no stones remaining within the kerbs, but reckoned it had had a cross shaped chamber.
-He found one engraved stone, which may be the stone on dispaly in the National Museum, which is labelled from Loughcrew, but not from which cairn.
+He found one engraved stone, which may be the stone on display in the National Museum, which is labelled as coming from Loughcrew, but does not indicate which cairn it came from.

 From Rotherham's report:

 A number of fragments of urns, from 3 to 1 inch thick, are blackened by fire on the inside.
 Nearly all are ornamented with lines or dots, probably made with a piece of wood more or less pointed, and from these patterns I have been able to divide the fragments into five groups, each of which represents a different urn.
 One is ornamented with the herring-bone pattern, another with parallel lines, and the remaining three with rows of dots, variously applied.
 By far the greatest part of each urn is missing, but I was fortunate in obtaining portions of the rims of five, of different designs, which leave no doubt as to there being at least that number of urns in the cairn.